 Families have the option of adding custom features to their housing units, based on their needs.
 Larger joint families that qualify for more than one unit also have the option of living next to each other and connecting homes by removing walls or building internal staircases.
 This will keep families together and build healthier intergenerational relationships.

-Participation of Housing Cooperatives in the construction of their building
+Participation of Housing Cooperatives in the construction and maintenance of their building

-Construction of Phase 1 of the project, the first building of 33 homes is currently underway.
-The Swapnapurti Cooperative Housing Society formed by the to-be residents of these 33 homes actively participate in managing construction funds and monitoring construction quality.
+Construction of Phase 1 of the project, the first building of 33 homes, was completed in February 2022.
+The Swapnapurti Cooperative Housing Society formed by the residents of these 33 homes actively participated in managing construction funds and monitoring construction quality, and continue to do so in the operation and maintenance of their new building.
 Similar participatory mechanisms will be set up for construction of the remaining 7 buildings in Phase 2.

 Financial model for the project

 The Sanjaynagar project has diverse sources of funding, with a part of it from the Govt. of India’s Housing for All scheme, the Pradhan Mantri Awas Yojana.
 The slum is located on land belonging to the Ahmednagar Municipal Corporation.
 Home owners are also contributing towards the cost of construction of their homes.
 The Curry Stone Foundation is supporting the cost of all technical and design services, and part of the cost of construction of each home.
 The gap in the cost of the project will be raised through philanthropic and CSR organizations.